dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 Since interface default methods - instance, but variables - static, when a class implements 2 interfaces with the same default method, class should redeclare it to remove ambiguity.
 Java won’t compile such a class.
-But when we have 2 variables with the same name, the class will compile, but won’t compile when we try to access it.
+In case of 2 variables with same name - you anyway can't access interface variable from instance of class - so if you try it won't compile.
 ```java
 public class App {
     public static void main(String[] args) {